Our Methodology

 • Semi-Annually: Insurance financial strength ratings, brokerage fee structures, mortgage product reviews

-• Annually: Long-form comparisons, “best of” rankings, broad market overviews
+• Annually: Long-form comparisons, “best of” rankings, broad market overviews, legal framework articles

-• On Trigger: Any review is reviewed immediately when:
+• On Trigger: Any review is updated immediately when:

 • A reader reports a change

-• A class-action settlement, recall, or major news event impacts the product
+• A regulatory action, class-action settlement, or major news event impacts the product or topic

 Each article shows its “Last Updated” date prominently.
 If the date is more than six months old on a fast-moving topic, the article is either updated, archived, or marked as historical reference.